-Color photography, scale 1:20,000, was bridged by analytic methods and used in the B-8 stereoplotter for contouring.
-This photography, taken in November 1967, before the pool area was flooded was very good and contours within the required accuracy (±2 feet) were obtained.
-Contours were drawn at prescribed intervals from the old river shoreline, to 262 feet.
-These intervals were: 3 ft. down from the 265-ft. shoreline to the
+Color photography at 1:20,000 scale was bridged by analytic methods and used in the B-8 stereoplotter for contouring.
+This photography, taken in November 1967, before the pool area was flooded was of good quality and contours within the required accuracy (\2 feet) were obtained.
+Contours were drawn at prescribed intervals from the old river shoreline to 262 ft.
+These intervals were: 3 ft. from the 265-ft. shoreline to

-259-ft. contour (6-ft. depth curve), 6 ft. from 259 ft. to 235 ft.
-(30-ft. depth curve) and 10-ft. intervals from there to the river level.
-In areas of congestion, the 247-ft. and the 259-ft. contour (18-ft. and 16-ft. depth curve) were given preference and controured without "feathering."
-The 265-ft. elevation was then contoured as the shoreline at "normal pool level."
+259-ft. contour (6-ft. depth curve), 6 ft. down from 259 ft. to 235 ft.
+(30-ft depth curve) and 10-ft. intervals from there to the old river level.
+In areas of congestion the 247-ft. and the 259-ft contour (18-ft. and 6-ft. depth curves) were given preference and contoured without feathering.
+The 265-ft. elevation was then contoured as the shoreline at normal pool level.

-35. Shoreline and Alongshore Detail
+35. Shoreline and Alongshore Details

 The shoreline was delineated as stated in Item 34.
-Color photography, 1968, taken after the John Day Pool was flooded, was raticed and compared with the contoured shoreline.
-Minor differences were noted and revised.
+Color photography of 1968 taken after the John Day Pool was flooded was ratioed and compared with the contoured shoreline.